-We have been teaching a mathematics course in Commutative Algebra and Algebraic Geometry which uses Gröbner bases and Maple for computations at Simon Fraser University since 2006.
+We have been teaching a mathematics course in Commutative Algebra and Algebraic Geometry at Simon Fraser University since 2006.
+We use Maple for Gröbner bases computations and applications.
 The course has been offered in 2006, 2008, 2010, and 2012 to senior undergraduate students, mostly mathematics majors, and first year graduate students.
 The course ran as a 12 week course with two 2 hour lecture periods per week.
 Enrollment in the course is shown in the following table.